San Francisco, United States

 Hotel restaurant

 The House Bar shares its industrialesque good looks with the rest of the hotel, and the buzz starts at breakfast and continues all day till last call at the bar.
-Most of the ingredients you’ll find on the menu are naturally-sourced, seasonal and organic, and chef Brandon Hicks is a dab hand at deliciousness.
+Contemporary Californian fare is on offer and most of the ingredients you’ll find on the menu are naturally-sourced, seasonal and organic, plus the chef is a dab hand at deliciousness.
 As such, you’ll need to book ahead to guarantee your table.

 Hotel bar